BankAdvisor – UK Digital Bank Comparisons

 • Real-time spending notifications and instant transaction updates

-• Comprehensive budgeting tools with automatic categorization
+• Comprehensive budgeting tools with automatic spending categorization

-• Savings Pots with competitive interest rates
+• Savings Pots with competitive interest rates (up to 4.60% AER)

 • Salary Sorter feature and early salary access